ECONOMICS OF EUROPEAN INTEGRATION

 Course contents summary

 The course focuses on the economic analysis of the current development of the European Union, its main structure and prospects.
 More particularly, it concentrates on the process of economic integration and its main stages, like the Customs Union and the Single Market, and on the common commercial policy.
 Special attention will be devoted to the tariff war and to the consequences of Brexit.
 At the macro-level it will take into consideration the Monetary Union and the euro, the European Central Bank and its monetary policy, the fiscal policies.
-Finally, it will discuss the hottest current issues: the debt crisis, austerity policies, the debate about the euro exit and the proposals for reform of the EU.
+Finally, it will discuss the hottest current issues: the debt crisis, austerity policies, the debate about the euro exit, the proposals for reform of the EU and finally the economic impact of COVID-19.

 1. Europe in the world economy